Arafat-Bhuiyan/Evergreen-Estate/README.md

 # 🏡 Evergreen Estate – Residential Real Estate Website

-**Evergreen Estate** is a dedicated **Residential Property Listing Website** showcasing homes, apartments, condos, and other residential properties available for **sale and rent**.
+**Evergreen Estate** is a dedicated **Residential Property Listing Website** showcasing homes, apartments and other residential properties available for **sale and rent**.
 It offers users a smooth experience to explore properties and access detailed information on each listing.

 ## 🌟 Features
 - **Category Focus**: Only **Residential** properties are featured.